curv3d/curv/docs/geometry/Programming.md

 the bounding box of the isosurface at 0.
 A few primitives have "weird" isosurfaces with unusual bounding boxes, including anisotropic `scale`.
+* NOTE: I've changed my mind.
+Inflate will now assert that its input needs to be a Euclidean distance field, and primitives lower in the tree will switch to a more expensive algorithm (if required) to ensure this.

 ## Low Level API